lancedb/lancedb/docs/src/guides/tables.md

     === "@lancedb/lancedb"

         ```ts
         --8<-- "nodejs/examples/basic.ts:create_table"
         ```

+        This will infer the schema from the provided data.
+If you want to explicitly provide a schema, you can use `apache-arrow` to declare a schema

+        ```ts
+        --8<-- "nodejs/examples/basic.ts:create_table_with_schema"
+        ```

         !!! info "Note"
+            `createTable` supports an optional `existsOk` parameter.
+When set to true and the table exists, then it simply opens the existing table.
+The data you passed in will NOT be appended to the table in that case.

+        ```ts
+        --8<-- "nodejs/examples/basic.ts:create_table_exists_ok"
+        ```

-            If the table already exists, LanceDB will raise an error by default.
-If you want to overwrite the table, you need to specify the `WriteMode` in the createTable function.
+        Sometimes you want to make sure that you start fresh.
+If you want to overwrite the table, you can pass in mode: "overwrite" to the createTable function.

         ```ts
         --8<-- "nodejs/examples/basic.ts:create_table_overwrite"